victorkane/lit/README.md

 ### lit.js

+#### Branch lit2012

-A literary workshop app based on node.js, express.js, backbone.js, mongodb (mongoose), and some other good stuff, an architecture culled from Mark Bates' book [Programming in Coffeescript](https://github.com/markbates/Programming-In-CoffeeScript).
+A literary workshop app based on node.js, express.js, backbone.js, mongodb (mongoose), connect-assets pipeline and some other good stuff, an architecture culled from Mark Bates' book [Programming in Coffeescript](https://github.com/markbates/Programming-In-CoffeeScript).
 (if you are looking for the older backend only version, checkout branch v0.4.9 (also tagged as v0.4.9 on master branch).

 See below for installation instructions.